Quantum correlation of light mediated by gravity

-which is proportional to the number of intra-cavity photons.
-The fact that $|\cal G|$ is proportional to $\sqrt{{\cal C}_A {\cal C}_B}$ shows that the optomechanical interaction coherently enhances the gravity-induced correlation by amplifying the quantum fluctuation of light.
+is proportional to the number of intra-cavity photons\,\cite{Aspelmeyer2014}.
+The fact that $|\cal G|$ is proportional to ${\cal C}$ shows that the optomechanical interaction coherently enhances the correlation by amplifying the quantum fluctuation of light.

-{\it Cross correlation.---}The gravitational interaction correlates different quadratures of the outgoing fields of the two cavities.
-To infer such a quantum correlation, we apply the data analysis technique used for searching the stochastic gravitational-wave background\,\cite{Allen1999, LSC_Nature2009, Christensen2019}, which also has been recently applied to analyse the quantum correlation in the large-scale gravitational-wave detector\,\cite{Martynov_QUCORR_2017} and the Holometer\,\cite{Chou2016}.
-We correlate the measurement results of the amplitude quadrature $\hat X_A^{\rm out}$ of cavity A and of the phase quadrature $\hat Y_B^{\rm out}$ of cavity B, and construct the following estimator:

-where $\tau$ is the integration time, and $\cal F$ is some filter function to be optimised.
-The correlation signal is given by the expectation value of $\hat C_{XY}$ averaged over the quantum state $|\psi\rangle$ of the optical field.
-The estimation error is determined by the noise terms in $\hat Y_B^{\rm out}$ that are uncorrelated with $\hat X^{\rm out}_A$, which we shall sum together as $\hat N_B^{\rm out}$.
-The SNR in general depends on the choice of the filter function ${\cal F}$, and as shown in the Appendix \ref{app:weighting}, maximising the SNR over $\cal F$ leads to